sun-umn/NCVX_Documentation/docs/examples/Rosenbrock.rst

 1. ``var_in``

-   ``vars`` is a python dictionary used for indicate variable name and corresponding matrix dimension.
+   ``var_in`` is a python dictionary used for indicate variable name and corresponding matrix dimension.
    Since ``x1`` and ``x2`` are two scalars here, we set both of their dimensions to ``(1,1)``::

       var_in = {"x1": (1,1), "x2": (1,1)}